fabiogaliano/keynave/README.md

-# KeyNav
+# keynave

 A macOS menu bar application for keyboard-driven UI navigation.
 Click anywhere on your screen using keyboard shortcuts instead of the mouse.

 ## Overview

-KeyNav displays alphabetic hints over clickable UI elements, allowing you to interact with any application without reaching for the mouse.
+keynave displays alphabetic hints over clickable UI elements, allowing you to interact with any application without reaching for the mouse.
 Similar to Vimium for browsers, but for the entire macOS desktop.

 ## Features